 Progressing Through Men’s Residential Treatment

 A battery of assessments are conducted to understand each man’s mental health and substance use history and current symptoms, risks, family and other relationships, physical health, spirituality, and other factors that impacting recovery.
 All observations and assessments lead to the development of a comprehensive, individualized treatment plan focused on helping a participant achieve his personally established goals.

 Men in residential treatment at WestBridge are active in the running and upkeep of the residence, the selection of meal choices, identifying things needing improvement, and in holding each other accountable for behaving in ways that support recovery.
 We define successful community living as giving and receiving feedback to others, learning to respect and maintain healthy boundaries, taking care of the environment and understanding how our actions affect others.

 Transitioning into Men’s Community Integration Program

-Care Managers support our Assertive Community Treatment participants in the areas of housing, finances, employment, symptom management, medical care, addictions counseling, wellness, and family life.
+Care Managers support our Community Integration Program participants in the areas of housing, finances, employment, symptom management, medical care, addictions counseling, wellness, and family life.
 They work closely with individuals to ensure a smooth transition while maintaining daily living.